 Nuktas.
 Various patterns of single or multiple dots or other small marks are used diacritically to extend the core Arabic set of letters to represent additional sounds in other languages written with the Arabic script.
-Such dot patterns are known as nuktas.
+Such dot patterns are known as ijam or nuktas.
 In the Unicode Standard, extended Arabic characters with nuktas are simply encoded as fullyformed base characters.
 However, there is an occasional need in pedagogical materials about the Arabic script to exhibit the various nuktas in isolation.
 The range of characters U+FBB2..U+FBC1 provides a set of symbols for this purpose.
 These are ordinary, spacing symbols with right-to-left directionality.
 They are not combining marks, and are not intended for the construction of new Arabic letters by use in combining character sequences.
-Any use in juxtaposition with an Arabic letter skeleton is undefined.
+The Arabic pedagogical symbols do not partake of any Arabic shaping behavior.
+Their Joining_Type is Non_Joining, so if used in juxtaposition with an Arabic letter skeleton, they will break the cursive connection and render after the letter, instead of above or below it.

-The Arabic nukta symbols do not partake of any Arabic shaping behavior.
 For clarity in display, those with the names including the word "above" should have glyphs that render high above the baseline, and those with names including "below" should be at or below the baseline.